ottogroup/schedoscope/README.md

           val geohash = fieldOf[String]
           val tags = fieldOf[Map[String, String]]

-          comment("View of nodes with tags and geohash")
+          comment("View of nodes partitioned by year and month with tags and geohash")

           storedAs(Parquet())
         }

-* defining its dependencies is as simple as:
+* defining its dependencies on other views is as simple as:

         case class Nodes(
           year: Parameter[String],